-Time and a fantastic surgical team back at Johns Hopkins Hospital had restored his eyesight, but Marine Corps regulations wouldn't let him fly again.
+Time - and a fantastic surgical team at Johns Hopkins - had restored his eyesight, but Marine Corps regulations wouldn't let him fly again.
 So he'd taken a demotion and returned to Basic School, taking every non-flying course they had.
-His dedication and skill had been blindingly obvious - pun intended – and he had been selected to lead a Force Recon team as a lieutenant.
+His dedication and skill had been obvious, and he had been selected to lead a Force Recon team as a lieutenant.

 "Was the explosion large enough for you, Scarecrow?"
 Harry asked from the floor, referring to the thermobaric warheads.

-Scarecrow's grin was clearly visible in the dusty half-light.
+Scarecrow's unrepentant grin was clearly visible in the dusty half-light.
 "Well, it wasn't a nuke, that's for sure."
 He reached out a hand and pulled Harry to his feet.
-"But give me a few minutes; I'm sure I'll come up with something."
+"But it sure was pretty."
+Harry laughed.

 "Team leaders, sitrep over."

 "Fox here, vehicle park secure," a burst of automatic fire, "suppressing the upper floors of the house, over."